 “She’s a junkie, I wouldn’t let her near my truck.”

 The deputy laughed at that.
 “You’re a fuckin’ drunk, Lester.
 How many times we picked you up and driven you home this year already?
-She couldn’t be any worse than you.”
+She couldn’t be any worse a driver than you are.”

 “My, my, Lester,” said a woman’s voice, “looks like you did a lot of cleaning since I was here a couple weeks ago.”

 “I got sick of livin’ in a pig sty.”

 “Shit Lester, I don’t think you ever washed a dish in your fuckin’ life.” she said.

 “Never too old to start.”
 He replied sulkily.

 “We got an arrest warrant, Lester, and we ain’t leavin’ here without your junkie daughter.”
 Hodges said.

 This was followed by the sounds of boots tromping across the first floor and then upstairs to the second floor and the attic.
 June heard doors being opened and slammed shut and cops calling her name over and over.
 They went in and out of the front and back doors, probably searching the shed and the old barn too.

 June was sweating profusely.
 She kept listening for the sound of the the trap door but it never opened.
 After what seemed like an eternity, she finally heard them start leaving.
 She heard Deputy Hodges pushing Lester against the wall, saying he was gonna keep an eye on him.